Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Limited-Budget Benchmark

-It is worth noting that, due to its quick implementation, \textsc{t}ab\textsc{ddpm} performed sometimes more training steps within its $20$ minutes time budget on the light experiment than it did on the extensive search where the number of steps was bounded.
+It is worth noting that, due to its quick implementation, TabDDPM performed sometimes more training steps within its $20$ minutes time budget on the limited-budget experiment than it did on the extensive search where the number of steps was bounded.
 But on the other hand, its performance was also affected by the reduced number of trials ($50$ instead of $300$).